-Every time a groundfish trawl is taken at a station to be sampled for benthos, the GOV/8m-beamtrawl information sheets (Sheets 10 & 11 and/or EXCEL worksheets GOVHI & 8BTHI) must be filled in.
+Every time a groundfish trawl is taken at a station to be sampled for benthos, the GOV/8mbeamtrawl information sheets (Sheets 10 & 11 and/or EXCEL worksheets GOVHI & 8BTHI, see Appendix 5, section 6.14.5) must be filled in.
 These sheets are applicable to each of the groundfish samples taken at stations where the full complement of benthic samples will also be taken.
 Some of the fields will be constant throughout the survey (e.g. country, ship, warp diameter).
-Appendix 1 lists the criteria required to fill in each field of the sheets.
+Appendix 1, (section 6.14.1) lists the criteria required to be filled in each field of the sheets.
 Where possible, during the groundfish tow further information is entered into the GOV/8m-beamtrawl information sheet.
 This includes the towing direction, ground speed, depth and position of the gear.
 If it is possible these data should be recorded at 5-minute intervals throughout the tow and at the very least at the 'Start' and 'Stop' fishing times.
 This will allow for a more accurate calculation of the area covered by the gear.
 Access to these data will depend on the co-operation of the GFS Chief Scientist.

-5.2 Sample processing
+6.9.2.1.
+Sample processing